Men's Irish Hockey League: Format

 The league was first played for during the 2008–09 season.

 Between 2008–09 and 2014–15 the league used pool stages and play-offs to determine the league champion.
 Teams were divides into two pools with the winners and runners-up in each pool then qualifying for the semi-finals.
 The league title was then decided by a final.
 Teams continued to play in their respective provincial leagues and qualified for the next season's national league via their position in the provincial league.
 However for the 2015–16 season the league was reorganised.
 The pool stages were abandoned and replaced with a full league programme consisting of 18 rounds of home and away matches.
 In addition the play-offs were effectively replaced by a new competition, the EY Champions Trophy.
 Furthermore the clubs no longer entered their senior teams in provincial leagues.

 2000s/2010s

 The first season of the Irish Hockey League saw Pembroke Wanderers win the league following a shoot-out win against Glenanne, with goalkeeper David Harte saving multiple penalties to seal the victory.
 They would repeat the feat the next season, lead once again by player-coach Craig Fulton.

-Lisnagarvey would win the 2011-12 title following succesive final defeats in the previous years.
+Lisnagarvey would win the 2011-12 title following successive final defeats in the previous years.

 Graham Shaw guided Monkstown to three successive league titles in 2012–13, 2013–14 and 2014–15.